Mkrtschjan/Restaurant/README.md

 # Restaurant
-For the GUI, run Restaurant GUI.
+For the GUI version, run Restaurant GUI.
-For the console, run TestMain
+For the console version, run TestMain